 Lot 199, Photo credit: Vivian Marie Doering

 The centerpiece of Evert’s on-court fashion, tennis bracelets—also known as line bracelets or eternity bracelets—traditionally comprise diamonds of similar sizes and cuts set in a flexible line.
 The classic bracelet style has been fashionable since the Art Deco era, when women’s wrists featured stacks of platinum and old European-cut diamond line bracelets.
-But its popularity (and sales) reached new heights during the 1970s, thanks in large part to Evert’s fashion-icon status, as well as other “disco era” trends.
+But its popularity (and sales) reached new heights during the 1970s, thanks in large part to Evert’s televised bracelet malfunction, as well as other “disco era” trends.

 No longer reserved for evening gowns and black-tie events, opulent diamonds and heavy gold were part of more casual ensembles: bellbottoms and free-flowing trouser suits; miniskirts and wrap dresses.
-In her discussion of the tennis bracelet, Fasel cites 1970s contemporaries from prominent jewelry houses—Tiffany & Co.’s diamonds-by-the-yard necklaces by Elsa Peretti and Cartier’s Love Bracelet by Aldo Cipullo—that use luxurious materials to create simple, easy-to-wear jewels.
+1970s contemporaries from prominent jewelry houses—such as Tiffany & Co.’s diamonds-by-the-yard necklaces by Elsa Peretti and Cartier’s Love Bracelet by Aldo Cipullo—used luxurious materials to create simple, easy-to-wear jewels.
 Light and flexible, the tennis bracelet embodies the chic effortlessness of 1970s fashion.

-Today, the tennis bracelet remains a jewelry collection staple.
-Our July 21st Gallery Auction features several shiny tennis bracelets, as well as a couple of their 1920s predecessors.
+The tennis bracelet remains a jewelry collection staple today, and its popularity is likely to surge with Evert and Kosann’s new collection.
+Our July 21 auction featured several shiny tennis bracelets, as well as a couple of their 1920s predecessors.

 Lot 122: A 5.00 ctw Diamond Tennis Bracelet in 14K